guildai/issue-resolution/50-hash-can-look-like-scientific-notation/README.md

 ## Fix

-This is fixed in 0.6.6.
+This is fixed in 0.6.6 (available in pre-release 0.6.6.dev6).
 The new behavior is:

     $ ./recreate
     3e563: inf <type 'float'>